-- H1.3 Planning applications on non-allocated sites, or for the renewal of planning permission, will be permitted provided that: judged against the following criteria and any other material considerations: - a. the site's site is well location located in respect terms of access to modes of transport other than the car, including public transport accessibility, walking & cycling, and the potential for improving such accessibility; - b. the proximity of the site is well located in terms of access to basic services and usable open space, and the potential for improving such accessibility; - c. the site is capable of development within the capacity of existing and potential infrastructure, including public transport, physical infrastructure, and social infrastructure (for example schools), to absorb further development; - d. the ability of the site to accommodate a mix of housing types and sizes, including the ability to sustain an element of affordable housing on suitable sites as defined by Policy H2.1; and - e. other policies and proposals in the plan.
+- H1.3 Planning applications on non-allocated sites, or for the renewal of planning permission, will be permitted provided that: - a. the site is well located in terms of access to modes of transport other than the car, including public transport, walking & cycling, and the potential for improving such accessibility; - b. the site is well located in terms of access to basic services and usable open space, and the potential for improving such accessibility;

+- c. the site is capable of development within the capacity of existing and potential infrastructure, including public transport, physical infrastructure, and social infrastructure (for example schools); - d. the proposals are in conformity with other relevant policies and proposals in the Plan.

-Regarding applications on "greenfield" sites, the availability of previouslydeveloped land and empty or under used buildings, both in the locality and in the Borough as a whole, as assessed by the Council's monitoring procedures, will be the first consideration.
+Regarding applications on "greenfield" sites, the availability of previously developed land and empty or under used buildings, both in the locality and in the Borough as a whole, as assessed by the Council's monitoring procedures, will be the first consideration.